vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 ## 2025-11-26: skipped jogging

-On Wednesday 2025-11-26, I skipped jogging due to delays created by time-sensitive stuff at work.
+On Wednesday 2025-11-26, I skipped jogging due to delays created by time-sensitive stuff at work (the context is described more [here](2025-11-27-health-issues.md#Background)).
 I did hand gripper exercises and breath holds as usual.
 Strength exercises were not scheduled for the day.

 ## 2025-11-28: abridged at-home jogging and skipped strength exercises